matthewamaiale/mattsblog/content/blog/gap-year/index.md

 <img alt="Golden Gate Bridge" src="./IMG_0117.jpg" style="border-radius: 5%; width: 75%; height: auto;">

 ## Taking a leave of absence
 There's so much inconsistency in college.
-Exams, projects, and social events that take up every hour from your day.
+Exams, projects, and social events take up every hour from your day.
 It becomes nearly impossible to focus on side-projects.

-In January of 2020, I flew out to San Francisco for the first time on my own.
+In January of 2020, I flew out to San Francisco on my own.
 Taking a complete pause from school helped me refocus on what I wanted to accomplish — learning and working in technology.

-My intentions may be different than yours — if you're just looking for experience then there's nothing stopping you from taking a lighter course load, going part-time, or supplementing your free-time.
+My intentions may be different than yours though — if you're just looking for experience then there's nothing stopping you from taking a lighter course load, going part-time, or supplementing your free-time.

 You need to first assess what you want to accomplish then work backward.